2bam/quickjspp/readme.md

+# In this fork

+## Update QuickJS dependency to version 2025-04-26.

+Fix module loading to keep old API semantics.
+-  In quickjs, now modules that fail to load do not return a JS_EXCEPTION but a rejected promise.
+Added handling in quickjspp in order to maintain the previous expected API which throws a qjs::exception on eval failure (`exception.cpp` test)

+Fix null context access.
+ - Added a JS_RunGC at the qjs::Context dtor, otherwise the unhandled rejections called upon finalization tried to access the opaque value of an already freed JSContext.

+Fix quickjspp code and cmake issues.
+Update git patches to match new version of quicks.
+Remove bignum support (removed from QuickJS).
+Add QuickJS LICENSE file.

+Update QuickJS to match https://github.com/bellard/quickjs/ master.
+Commit date Sat Jun 28 17:41:58 2025 +0200
+Commit hash 458c34d29d0d262f824ea1c0e01aa0e3790669da

+# Original README
 QuickJSPP is QuickJS wrapper for C++.
 It allows you to easily embed Javascript engine into your program.

 QuickJS is a small and embeddable Javascript engine.
 It supports the ES2020 specification including modules, asynchronous generators and proxies.
 More info: <https://bellard.org/quickjs/>